KedarDev/Mr.FullStack/README.md

   <br>

-* You can confirm NodeJs was installed by running this commmand
+* You can confirm NodeJs was installed by running this command
   ```sh
   node --version
   ```